online and offline phases of editing are historically associated with videotape. Even though

 Unless you coordinate your standards throughout the entire process of shooting, editing, and final presentation, you can end up with some significant technical problems.

-We won't get into the various compatibility issues (they get very technical), but suffice it to say, if you know you will be dealing with different video standards, especially in editing, you need to consult a knowledgeable engineer before you start.
+We won't get into the various compatibility issues -- they get pretty technical -- but suffice it to say, if you know you will be dealing with different video standards, especially in editing, you need to consult a knowledgeable engineer before you start.

 Digital Editing With a Video Server

-When a video server is used, the original footage can be viewed and edited by anyone with a computer link to the server and access to a compatible editing system.
+When a video server is used, the original footage can be viewed and at least rough edited by anyone with a computer link to the server and access to a compatible editing system.

 The two main approaches used in newsrooms in editing server-based footage are covered here.